EFWob/RetroRadio/README.md

 # Latest changes
 *20220117*
   - preferences can be copied (moved) by command line if the [NAME of the radio](#defining-the-radio-name) has changed
+  - Bugfix: compile error "'EthernetFound' was not declared in this scope" removed from non-Ethernet-environments

 *20220116*
   - the _*NAME*_ of the radio can be defined as build flag in _platformio.ini_ [see below](#defining-the-radio-name)